aaronaddleman/aaronaddleman-academic/content/project/k8-on-rpi/index.md

 ### configure the home network

-Once I got the _pi 1_ hooked up to the network, I assigned it a static IP address with my wifi network.
+Once I got the first _pi 1_ hooked up to the network, I assigned it a static IP address with my wifi network.
 This is important because K8 needs known hosts to be registered.
 I have a feeling this could be delt better with a real K8 cluster, but this is a Raspberry Pi cluster and by no means should be treated with production level expectations.

 I then went on to configure the other PIs to have static IP addresses.
 It really helps to have these in sequential order.
 Just makes things super simple.
 I choose the following number convention:

 ### networking

-All of my networking or routing was done with (rak8s-metallb)[https://github.com/aaronaddleman/rak8s-metallb] which involves updating the configuration yaml file with your reserved IP address pool.
+All of my networking or routing was done with [rak8s-metallb](https://github.com/aaronaddleman/rak8s-metallb) which involves updating the configuration yaml file with your reserved IP address pool.

 more on this below...

 ### setup

 Downloaded the [Rapian OS Arm 64bit](https://downloads.raspberrypi.org/raspios_arm64/images/) version as Kubernetes needs this for operation.
-I also installed `virtualbox` by using the command `brew install virtualbox`.
-I am going to use this to allow cloning of your SD cards after you have done some manual preparation and set the time zone and password for the `pi` user:
+The steps you want to complete on the raspian os, they are as follows:

 1. install ssh key
 2. set ssh to start on boot